Torizon Updates Overview

 With the Torizon Updates feature it is possible to:

-In both cases, Torizon Platform enables you to:
+In both cases, the Torizon Cloud enable you to:

-The Torizon Platform Services builds security metadata when you create update packages.
+The Torizon Cloud builds security metadata when you create update packages.
 Device provisioning assigns the devices with the matching information to validate and deploy the updates.
 This ensures that only trustworthy updates are executed.
+That said, you are also allowed to keep the root of trust under your control if you choose to do so, instead of delegating such responsibility.

 On the device side, the automatic search for updates and deployment process, along with rollback capabilities, ensures the ease and reliability of the process.
 That eliminates the need for skilled labor and the possibility of undefined states for the device.